Anydev-Team/blogspace-hanoi/README.md

-# Blogspace Hanoi
+# Blogspace Lite

-Welcome to Hanoi Student's Blogspace!
-This repository is a collection of blog posts written by students in Hanoi.
-If you're interested in sharing your thoughts, experiences, or knowledge with others, feel free to contribute to this blog.
+Welcome to Blogspace Lite!
+Blogspace Lite is a platform that allow open-source contributors to push documents for free!